Siege of Kabul (1504)

-In 1504, Babur besieged Kabul and took the city from the Arghuns under Mukim Beg Arghun, to become the new king of Kabul and Ghazni regions.
+In 1504, Babur besieged Kabul and took the city from the Arghuns under Mukim Beg Arghun, to become the new ruler of Kabul and Ghazni regions.
 The territory gave him respite from his Uzbek troubles in Central Asia.
 It allowed him to build his nascent kingdom into a strong and formidable power in later years, enough to conquer northern India.

 Background

 When Abu Sa'id Mirza died, his much reduced Timurid Empire was divided among four of his sons: